Deanne Bergsma: Career

-A tall and elegant dancer Deanne Bergsma's earliest opportunities to shine were in the classical repertoire, notably as Odette/Odile in Swan Lake, as the Lilac Fairy in Sleeping Beauty and as Myrtha, Queen of the Wilis, in Giselle.
+Deanne Bergsma's earliest opportunities to shine were in the classical repertoire, notably as Odette/Odile in Swan Lake, as the Lilac Fairy in Sleeping Beauty and as Myrtha, Queen of the Wilis, in Giselle.
 She was partnered variously by Donald MacLeary, Keith Rosson, Desmond Kelly and Rudolf Nureyev.
-She also made her mark in many ballets of Ashton and Balanchine (famously an adherent of tall ballerinas).
+She also made her mark in many ballets of Ashton and Balanchine.
 She had the benefit of personal coaching from Balanchine himself and from Bronislava Nijinska for the role of the Hostess in one of her best-known ballets, Les Biches.
-A totally new dimension was added to Bergsma's repertory and reputation in 1970, when the American choreographer Glen Tetley chose her and Desmond Kelly to create the leading roles in his new ballet Field Figures.
+A new dimension was added to Bergsma's repertory and reputation in 1970, when the American choreographer Glen Tetley chose her and Desmond Kelly to create the leading roles in his new ballet Field Figures.
 Two years later Rudolf Nureyev and Bergsma danced together in filmed excerpts of this ballet.
 (See Films below).

 She retired from the company in 1974, although she returned in 1988 to take the role of Berta in a revival of Ashton's Ondine.

 Bergsma served on the judging panel for the Young British Dancer of the Year competition in 2011, and as a judge in the semi-finals of the Genée International Ballet Competition in 2010.